URL redirection

 Redirect a Web Page

-Web Page redirection, also called URL forwarding or URL redirection, is a World Wide Web technique for making a web page available under more than one URL address.
-For example, a user visits "example.com/page-1" in their browser and they are redirected to "example.com/page-2" instead.
-The redirected page is often on the same website, or it can be on a different web site or a web server.
+Web page redirection, known as URL forwarding or URL redirection, is a fundamental technique in web development that enables a web page to be accessible through multiple URL addresses.
+For instance, when a user accesses "example.com/page-1" in their browser, they are automatically redirected to "example.com/page-2" instead.
+This redirection can be within the same website or directed to a different web server or website altogether.
+The process of redirection is crucial for maintaining user experience, streamlining navigation, and consolidating content across different URLs, thereby improving the website's overall accessibility and usability.
 There are four main kinds of redirects: 301, 302, HTML Redirect and JavaScript Redirect.

 1. 301, "Moved Permanently"